Free-Form Variational Inference for Gaussian Process State-Space Models: Introduction

 \textbf{(iii) Extensions with \gls{PMCMC}}: we further investigate whether more elaborate inference algorithms, such as \gls{PMCMC} \citep{particlemcmc}, that account for the sequential nature of the problem can provide more accurate posteriors.

 \textbf{(iv) State-of-the-art performance:} we showcase the properties and benefits of our approach compared to previous methods such as \gls{VGPSSM}, \gls{PRSSM} and \gls{VCDT} in a synthetic example and six system identification benchmarks.
 Overall, our method provides state-of-the-art performance when evaluated on these problems, while having comparable computational requirements to previous approaches.
+Our code and supplementary material can be found at \url{https://github.com/xuhuifan/FFVD}.